KIZI/EasyMiner-Apriori-R/README.md

 First, all following commands should be run as the root or with the sudo prefix.

-1. Add the R repository by adding this line to /etc/apt/sources.list
+1. To get up-to-date  R version  add this line to /etc/apt/sources.list

    ```deb http://cran.r-project.org/bin/linux/debian wheezy-cran3/```